litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

    - Copy the displayed address or scan the QR code
    - Send at least 0.01 ETH (recommended)
    - The app will automatically detect when funded
+   - **Optional**: If a paymaster is deployed and funded, you can enable gas sponsorship instead

 3. **Create Omni Account**: Once ETH is received, create your smart account
    - This deploys your OmniAccount contract
    - Your wallet automatically becomes the initial root signer
+   - **Optional**: Toggle "Use Paymaster" to have gas fees sponsored

 4. **Authorize TEE Worker** (Optional): Authorize the TEE worker to execute transactions
    - Click "Authorize TEE Worker" to authenticate with the TEE service